 I love meeting with book groups!
-If yours chooses Leaving Coy’s Hill I would be delighted to join you for a discussion as calendars allow.
+If yours chooses one of my books, I would be delighted to join you for a discussion as calendars allow.
 I’m happy to jump on platforms like Zoom, FaceTime or a good old speaker phone, or might be able to come in person if you are located within an hour’s drive of 02025.
-Please reach out to me directly at email@example.com.
+Please reach out to me directly at firstname.lastname@example.org.

 News From Book Tour

 I have been having an absolute ball so far visiting with Book Groups to discuss Leaving Coy’s Hill!
 There have been several in person, and many more via Zoom (including one very international group, originating from London and including a member from Ethiopia!).
 Whether in my backyard, or across the globe, conversations have centered on the theme of women finding their voice, what has and hasn’t changed for women across all these years, and consistent agreement that Lucy Stone deserves to be known far and wide for her impact on women’s rights and on our country.
 Of course, I completely agree!